ethanmpeterson/flexible-jekyll/_posts/2024-03-10-fpga-peripherals.markdown

 For the MOSI line, it is important to update its state at the correct time relative to the SCK clock signal so that setup and hold times are respected.
 Similarly, the MISO line must be sampled at the correct time.
-Another benefit is that FPGA pins can have some jitter when they change states, if the module operated directly on the low-speed SPI SCK clock, this jitter could lead to data integrity issues.
+Another benefit is mitigating FPGA I/O jitter.
+If the module operated directly on the low-speed SPI SCK clock, this jitter could lead to data integrity issues.
 The drawback of the cycle counting approach is the increased LUT usage in the FPGA.

 The last parameters in the SPI master module are `CPOL` and `CPHA` which define the SPI mode and clock polarity.